 Main Road Barton Under Needwood

-This timber framed house in the village has suffered from the use of inapproriate materials alongside the historic timber frame.
-Heavy cement render over brick infil panels has inhibited the movement of moisture which has caused the timber to remain damp and slowly decay.
+Timber repairs to a framed house in the village has suffered from the use of inappropriate materials alongside the historic timber frame.
+Heavy cement render over brick infill panels has inhibited the movement of moisture which has caused the timber to remain damp and slowly decay.
 The house was leaning on the end elevation from back to front which complicates the repairwork.
 The initial plan was to remove the rotten elements and replace them with reclaimed English oak.
 The brick panels would not be replaced, but woodwool boards and sheepswool insulation will fill the panels which should acheive a superior U value.
 Then lime render and limewash will be applied to the internal and external surfaces.

 The Court House Warwick